-Now that we have our data, lets take a look at what this could mean for each of our metrics.
+Now that you have your data, look at what this could mean for each of your metrics.

-In this example, the repeat order probability - or the likelihood that an order will be followed up by another order - is much higher for the single-cup coffee brewers and coffee capsules than for the coffee beans.
+In this example, the repeat order probability - or the likelihood that an order is followed by another order - is much higher for the single-cup coffee brewers and coffee capsules than for the coffee beans.

 Since customers who purchase the brewer are “committed” to purchasing the associated capsules going forward, this makes sense.
 Similarly, the customers who purchased capsules have a brewer that is compatible with the capsules.
 However, coffee beans are not specific to any particular brewer.

-Based on the data above, we can see that people who purchase the brewer or capsules have made more purchases in their lifetime, on average, compared to customers who have purchased coffee beans.
+Based on the data above, you can see that people who purchase the brewer or capsules have made more purchases in their lifetime, on average, compared to customers who have purchased coffee beans.

 Customers who purchase the brewer have the highest average lifetime revenue; which makes sense, given that the cost of the brewer is included in this measure.
 In contrast, customers who purchase coffee beans typically only purchase low-cost items.

-Among customers who have purchased coffee capsules, half make a repeat order in about 2 months.
-However, among customers who have purchased coffee beans, half make a repeat order in about 1 month.
-This could be because people who order capsules either (1) do not drink as much coffee, or (2) place orders in bulk (for example, purchasing 2 months’ worth of coffee in one order).
+Among customers who have purchased coffee capsules, half make a repeat order in about two months.
+However, among customers who have purchased coffee beans, half make a repeat order in about one month.
+This could be because people who order capsules either (1) do not drink as much coffee, or (2) place orders in bulk (for example, purchasing two months’ worth of coffee in one order).

-Using the metrics we outlined in this article, you can also build other useful repurchasing analyses.
-For example, we can also see how customers repurchase the same item - for example, if they buy refills on a regular basis.
+Using the metrics outlined in this article, you can also build other useful repurchasing analyses.
+For example, you can also see how customers repurchase the same item - for example, if they buy refills regularly.
 Capsules and coffee beans may be repurchased regularly, but it would be unexpected to see customers making repeat purchases of the coffee brewer.
-If your business focuses on refills or restocking, this analysis would be extremely useful.
+If your business focuses on refills or restocking, this analysis would be useful.